-The material also works well with that self build staple underfloor heating (UFH), because it is a good conductor and will retain the heat produced.
+The material also works well with that self-build staple, underfloor heating (UFH).
+This is because it is a good conductor and will retain the heat produced.

 It even stores warmth acquired from solar gain (through windows etc) and recycles it as internal temperatures cool – helping to maintain an even climate.
-You can also choose from a range of colours to complement your interior scheme.
+You can also choose from a range of colours and textures to complement your interior scheme.

 Polished concrete floors are ideal for creating a seamless link between inside and out, especially when connecting a kitchen-diner with the garden.
-The light-reflective and robust material will hold up well in high traffic areas, which is why you’ll find it on many shop floors.
+The light-reflective and robust material holds up well in high traffic areas, which is why you’ll find it on many shop floors.

 However, a retrofitting scenario is also possible.
 When applying concrete retrospectively you will need to consider whether the floor structure can take the extra weight (around 200kg per m2).
 You should also allow for the fact that the ceiling height within an existing property will be reduced by a least 100mm.

 Concrete is made by combining cement, gravel, sand and water.
 The mixture is then usually poured onto a steel and fibre-reinforced mesh, which minimises the risk of cracking.

 After a month the concrete is uncovered, cleaned, mopped and burnished to remove any inconsistencies or footprints.
 At this point some companies will simply apply a matt, satin or gloss sealant to achieve the desired appearance.

 In addition, control joints are usually cut into the concrete surface at predetermined locations.
 This creates a deliberate weak spot so the polished concrete will shrink (crack) in a neat straight line to look like tiles and avoid breaks elsewhere.
 The joints should be added with a neat saw within 24 hours of installing the concrete.

 Photo: The owners of this terraced home in London wanted to establish a striking, yet low-maintenance space for their young family.
-Their project, designed by Architecture for London, involved adding polished concrete flooring, which runs from the living space straight out to the courtyard-style garden to offer a durable connection between indoors and out.
+Their project, designed by Architecture for London, involved adding polished concrete flooring, which runs from the living space straight out to the courtyard-style garden to offer a durable connection between indoors and out